 Encourage your son or daughter to attend events on campus to gather information and speak with the International Programs Staff.
 The Office of International Programs hosts an annual study abroad fair and informational sessions are held throughout the year.

 Students who are approved to study or intern abroad are billed for current Stonehill current tuition and Stonehill standard-double room and board (if applicable).
-There is a $750 study abroad fee for most programs, although the fee is waived for students enrolled in the International Internship Program, Stonehill direct programs and those attending a fall semester program.
+There is a $375 study abroad fee for all programs, although the fee is waived during the second semester for students who study for a full year in the same location.
 Please be aware that additional costs may exist depending on the particular program.
 It is important to review this information prior to committing to a program.
 Tuition, fees and aid

 Money Matters Abroad